 Rashid, when we asked what he wanted from the internet

 The business runs on relationships.
-Forty-five buyers, two to four shipments a year, calls that begin with “How is your son’s wedding?” before they begin with “What is the price per kilo on Tellicherry pepper?”
-This is not a business that needs a CRM.
-The CRM is in Rashid’s head, and it has a longer memory than any database we could have built him.
+Forty-five buyers, two to four shipments a year, calls that begin with how is your son’s wedding before they begin with what is the price per kilo.
+The CRM is in Rashid’s head, and it has a longer memory than any database we could build.

 So we did not build a tool.
 We built an heirloom.
-A website with the same patience as the warehouse, the same care as the ledger, and a quiet door that opens when a new buyer in Copenhagen or Casablanca finds his way here.
-The instrument is the same one his grandfather used.
+A website with the same patience as the warehouse, the same care as the ledger, and a quiet door that opens when a new buyer finds their way here.
+Same instrument his grandfather used.
 We just gave it a URL.

 THE FOUR HOUSES